2011 24 Hours of Le Mans: Qualifying results

 Pole position winners in each class are indicated in bold.
-The fastest time set by each entry is denoted in gray.
+The fastest time set by each entry is denoted in grey.

 Warm-up

 A 45-minute warm-up session took place at 09:00 local time on 11 June in cloudy conditions without rain.
 Bourdais' No. 9 Peugeot set the fastest lap—3 minutes, 27.228 seconds—just before the session's end.
 Tréluyer was second-fastest, with his Audi teammates Timo Bernhard and Kristensen third and fourth.
-Mallieux's Signatech entry led LMP2 with a 3 minutes, 43.449 seconds lap.
+Mallieux's Signatech entry led LMP2 with a 3 minute, 43.449 second lap.
 AF Corse's LMGTE Pro Ferrari of Toni Vilander led that class, while Niclas Jönsson's Krohn Ferrari led LMGTE Am.
 Rui Águas stopped AF Corse's No. 71 Ferrari at Mulsanne corner with a suspected differential issue.
-Kaffer continued straight on at the Arnage turn and restarted the Pecom car to continue his race preparations.
+Kaffer continued straight on at the Arnage turn and restarted the PeCom car to continue his race preparations.